Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

-There are four types of proper infinitesimal flexes that can occur in the kernel: \begin{enumerate} \item Three dimensions of trivial infinitesimal flexes are generated by translations and rotations which must fix all radii. \item Proper but nontrivial infinitesimal flexes which do not change any radii. \item Proper infinitesimal flexes that fix $V^+$, $V^=$, and $V^-$ while strictly alter at least one free disk. \item Proper infinitesimal flexes that strictly alter some disks in $V^+$ or $V^-$. \end{enumerate}
+There are four types of proper infinitesimal flexes that can occur in the kernel: \begin{enumerate} \item Trivial infinitesimal flexes are generated by translations and rotations which must fix all radii. \item Proper but non-trivial infinitesimal flexes that do not change any radii. \item Proper infinitesimal flexes that fix $V^+$, $V^=$, and $V^-$ while strictly altering at least one free disk in $V^0$. \item Proper infinitesimal flexes that strictly alter some disks in $V^+$ or $V^-$. \end{enumerate}

-The first 3 types can be counted by computing the dimension of the kernel with entries on the corresponding radii being $0$.
-To force $r_i'=0$ in the kernel, simply add a row to $R(\mathbf{p})$ such that the entry on $r_i$ is $1$ and the other $3n-1$ entries are 0.
-The last type requires more sophisticated approach.
-If the number of contraints is \textquotedblleft just right", then it might be easier utilize LP duality to work with the cokernel rather than the kernel.
+The first 3 types can be counted by computing the dimension of the kernel with the entries in the corresponding radii being $0$.
+To force $r_i'=0$ in the kernel, simply add a row to $R(\mathbf{p})$ such that the entry in $r_i$ is $1$ and the other $3n-1$ entries are 0.
+The last type requires a more sophisticated approach.
+If the number of constraints is ``just right'', then it might be easier to utilize LP duality to work with the vectors in the cokernel rather than those in the kernel.
 However, the following proposition \cite[Proposition 2.12]{sticky_disc} states that the cokernel of $R(\mathbf{p})$ has dimension 0:

-\begin{proposition} If $\mathbf{p}$ is a packing of a planar embedded graph $G$, then the kernel of $R(\mathbf{p})$ has dimension $3n-m$ . \end{proposition}
+\begin{proposition} If $\mathbf{p}$ is a packing of $G$ that has the same orientation with a planar embedding, then the kernel of $R(\mathbf{p})$ has dimension $3n-m$ . \end{proposition}

-Intuitively, Proposition \ref{kerneldimension} means in a packing of a planar embedded graph, no edge is redundant as a linear constraint.
+Intuitively, Proposition \ref{kerneldimension} means that in a packing with the orientation of a planar embedding, no edge is redundant as a linear constraint.
 Each edge strictly reduces the dimension of the kernel by $1$.
-Hence the row rank is full and the cokernel has dimension $0$.
+Hence, the row-rank is equal to the number of rows and the cokernel has dimension $0$.